 The primary advantage, as for other businesses operating as a limited company, is limited liability.
 This provides an important element of security for those who own and manage the business.

-At the same time, it provides some protection for any assets related to the social enterprise, which would not generally be available for an unincorporated entity – where they will often be held in the names of individuals.
+At the same time, it provides some protection for any assets related to the social enterprise.
+This would not generally be available for an unincorporated entity – where they will often be held in the names of individuals.

 4 Familiarity

-The limited company structure, complete with directors and shareholders/members, is likely to be familiar to those responsible for running the organisation and relatively simple to operate, especially compared to a charity.
-It’ll also be readily recognised by the business community and others the company engages with – it might help, for example, to have such a known, formalised structure when dealing with government or other bodies making grants.
+The limited company structure, complete with directors and shareholders/members, is likely to be familiar to those responsible for running the organisation and relatively simple to operate.
+That’s especially the case when compared to a charity.
+It’ll also be readily recognised by the business community and others the company engages with.
+It might help, for example, to have such a known, formalised structure when dealing with government or other bodies making grants.

 5 Flexibility of limited company structure